·

 It’s the same way a payday loan works but with one crucial difference: There’s no interest.

 When you receive your paycheck, all that comes out is the $100 you actually received — without an extra $15 or more in interest.
-The apps earn money in various other ways, including tips and monthly fees.
+The apps earn money in various other ways, including monthly subscription fees, optional instant transfer fees, tips, and in some cases, interchange fees from card transactions.

 However, the lack of interest doesn’t mean there’s no downside.

 You’re still taking money out of your next paycheck, leaving yourself with even less to pay all the bills.
-For many, that leads to taking another advance before the next paycheck and another paycheck after that.
-Eventually, you’re stuck in a cycle.
-You’re always behind and dependent on the app and the advances it offers to get you through the month.
+For many, that leads to taking another advance before the next paycheck and another after that.
+Eventually, you’re stuck in a cycle — always behind and dependent on the app to get through the month.

 Taking a paycheck advance is only a stopgap measure.
 It doesn’t make your limited paycheck stretch any further this month than it did last month.
 Use it for immediate cash to deal with an unexpected one-time expense.
 If you’re always behind, it’s time to either earn extra cash or tighten your belt a notch or two.